Full question:

 Answer:

-The union will examine its contract with the employer to determine if indeed it believes the requested furlough days constitute a lockout.
-Traditionally, a lockout means the withholding of work from employees and closing down of a workplace by an employer during a labor dispute.
+The union will review the contract with the employer to determine if the furlough days could be interpreted as a lockout.
+A lockout generally refers to an employer's action of withholding work from employees and shutting down the workplace during a labor dispute.
+Furlough days are typically seen as temporary leave from work or a temporary layoff.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.